happyfoxinc/helpstack/README.md

 * Chat screen customization

-HelpStack comes with an intuitive Chat/Conversation screen.
-It saves you the pain of customizing each property of the chat screen, as it takes up the properties specified in your TableView and LabelAttributes to present a Chat screen with a uniform skin as your other screens.
+HelpStack comes with an intuitive Chat/Conversation screen and it allows you to completely customize it.
+If these properties are left unspecified, it takes up the properties of the default help stack theme.

    &nbsp;<iframe src="https://www.flickr.com/photos/114457732@N02/11962401933/player/fd34cfc781" height="500" width="433"  frameborder="0" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-   The **Right Chat Bubble** takes the header background properties.
-The text takes up the heading color properties.

-   The **Left Chat Bubble** takes the cell background properties.
-The text takes up the cell label color properties.

-   The font of **chat text**, **Timestamp** and **Message sender** texts are customizable with the label attributes.
-They are of a predefined fixed size.
+  * ChatBubbleAttributes:

+  	**TextSize** Size of the chat bubble text, this applies to both the left and the right chat bubbles

+  	**TextFont** Font of the chat bubble text, this applies to both the left and the right chat bubbles

+  	**MessageInfoLabelFont**, **MessageInfoLabelSize**, **MessageInfoLabelColor** font, size and color of the message information displayed above and below the chat bubbles such as timestamp and sender name

+  	* LeftChatBubbleAttributes and RightChatBubbleAttributes

+  		**BackgroundColor** Background color of the respective chat bubble

+  		**TextColor** Message text color of the respective chat bubble